 An even better plan is to purchase socks made more sustainably and ethically – because every purchase matters.
-Look at our collection of ethical socks for women and more sustainable socks for men that are made of bamboo and recycled or organic cotton.

 When it comes to giving makeup, personal care products and toiletries as Christmas gifts, there are a few things to consider: the ingredients, the packaging and whether they (or the final product) were tested on animals.